Abu Dhabi may seek sweeteners for RBS deal

-LONDON, March 27 (Reuters) - If Abu Dhabi’s sheikhs or sovereign funds opt to buy some of the British taxpayer’s stake in Royal Bank of Scotland, the purchase price for the shares could be less important than any sweeteners attached to a deal.
+LONDON (Reuters) - If Abu Dhabi’s sheikhs or sovereign funds opt to buy some of the British taxpayer’s stake in Royal Bank of Scotland (RBS.L), the purchase price for the shares could be less important than any sweeteners attached to a deal.

 Britain is in talks to sell some of its 82 percent stake in RBS to Abu Dhabi investors, sources told Reuters.
 They said talks have been going on for months, but if a deal is reached it will probably take months longer.